Extreme heat

 Please note: pets are not permitted in any of the listed cool spaces.
 People requiring support for their pets can contact the Animal Lifeline Emergency Response Team (ALERT) at (250) 809-7152.
 The BC Society for the Prevention of Cruelty to Animals (SPCA) website also has valuable tips and advice for summer pet safety.

-The City is working collaboratively with community organizations and outreach teams to support people sheltering outdoors.
-This may include supporting with cooling supplies and information on heat safety, drinking water locations and cooling opportunities.
+At each heat alert level, community partners increase outreach and targeted supports for people sheltering outdoors, including connecting individuals to cooling locations in the community.
+The City works collaboratively with these organizations and outreach teams to support their efforts.
+This may include providing cooling supplies and sharing information on heat safety, drinking water locations, and available cooling options.

 In addition to air-conditioned public spaces and shaded outdoor spaces, Metro Community Drop-In can be accessed for water, shade, food and peer-led supports.
 The drop-in site is open Monday to Friday, from 9 a.m. to 3 p.m., and is located at 1262 St. Paul Street.
 During a heat alert, hours of operation may be extended, subject to organizational capacity.